rossfrank/Dynasty-Constitution/README.md

 - Any league member can request a collusion vote, in which 5 votes out of the non-trading members will be required to overturn the trade.
 - Trades are allowed all year, including the offseason, except during the Trade Embargo Period.
 - The Trade Embargo Period is from the conclusion of Week 12 until the new league is created.
-- The legal tampering period is after the conclusion of the championship game but prior to the new league being created.
+- The legal tampering period is after the championship game's conclusion but before the new league is created.
 - Draft picks up to 3 drafts in the future are tradable.
 - Picks and players cannot be bartered, traded, or lent as part of agreements outside of the league.